social-media-ethics-automation/book/book_contents/_build/html/_sources/ch05_history/06_social_media_design.md

 An ad on a mobile device, which has an incredibly small, hard to press "x" button.
 You need to press that button to close the ad.
 If you miss the "x", it takes you to more advertising.
 ```

-Another example of intentionally adding friction was a design change Twitter made in an attmempt to reduce misinformation: When you try to retweet an article, if you haven't clicked on the link to read the article, it stops you to ask if you want read it first before retweeting.
+Another example of intentionally adding friction was a design change Twitter made in an attempt to reduce misinformation: When you try to retweet an article, if you haven't clicked on the link to read the article, it stops you to ask if you want to read it first before retweeting.

 ```{figure} read_article_check.jpg
 ---